Blueprint Travelers

 Visiting the Penguinera by Boat

 Your first option will be to visit a small island with a large penguin colony on it.
 These penguins are Magellanic penguins and use this island yearly for breeding.
-In addition, you may get the opportunity to walk among the penguins.
-You get to see these penguins, one of the southernmost lighthouses, an island with sea lions and unique birds, and islands with unique fauna.
+In addition, you may get the opportunity to walk among the penguins if you select a tour with this option.
+On this tour you get to see these penguins, one of the southernmost lighthouses, an island with sea lions and unique birds, and islands with unique fauna.
 For this option, you will be doing the round trip by boat.
 Avoid this tour if you easily get seasick as weather conditions change rapidly in the channel.

 Visiting the Penguinera by Bus